 Massage excites the reflexive action of the nerves in the digestive system and also increases the amount of bile fluid produced by the liver.
 The manufacture of digestive juices in stomach, intestines, liver and pancreas are also helped by the increased activity of the glands and circulation, stimulated by massage.

-The muscle tone is strengthened through improved circulation and nutrition of the muscle tissue.
-Massage relaxes tense muscles and allows for greater ease of movement.
+Massage strengthens the muscle tone through improved circulation and nutrition of the muscle tissue.
+It relaxes tense muscles and allows for greater ease of movement.

 The improved circulation of the blood and lymph also brings more nutrients to and improves the circulation in the bones making them stronger and more flexible.

 - in general the practitioners offer whole body massage